twigphp/Twig/doc/tags/cache.rst

 and ``post.updated_at`` returns a timestamp that represents the time where the blog post was last modified.

-Using such a strategy for naming cache keys allows to avoid using a ``ttl``.
+Using such a strategy for naming cache keys allows you to avoid using a ``ttl``.
 It's like using a "validation" strategy instead of an "expiration" strategy as we do for HTTP caches.